 There are sturgeon in the Willamette year-round, but the highest numbers are found here from fall through early spring.

 Catch and release fishing is often very good, with lots of action and hard battles, even when keeper fishing isn’t allowed.
-Take note of the sanctuary below Willamette Falls, where some sturgeon spawn.

 The Willamette above the falls has at times been planted with sturgeon, and they can still be caught in a few of the deeper holes.
-But the catch is very modest.
+The catch here is modest, but retention has been allowed.

 Here are some of the most popularly fished spots, listed north to south:

-- Yaquina Bay: The tidewater above Newport, including the Toledo area, are increasingly popular among sturgeon anglers when you could keep them, and still an option for catch and release fun.
+The tidewater above Newport, including the Toledo area, were increasingly popular among sturgeon anglers when you could keep them, and still an option for catch and release fun.

-- Winchester Bay: The Umpqua River estuary can be among the best fisheries on the Oregon Coast, although catches vary widely year to year.
-There can be large numbers of green sturgeon closer to the ocean, so know your fish and release all greens unharmed.
+The Umpqua River estuary can be among the best fisheries on the Oregon Coast, although catches varied widely year to year back when harvests were reported.